Crypto Return Policies

 Unsupported Chains for Returns

-• Using Ethereum as your refund chain for USDT.
+• Use Ethereum as the refund chain for USDT.

-• Avoiding Stellar unless you're confident that your wallet provider credits without memos (e.g., Airtm has confirmed this for their use case).
+• Avoid using Stellar unless your wallet provider supports auto-crediting (e.g., Airtm has confirmed this works for them).

 Daisy-Chained Transfers